mslaugh/Property-Inspection-Code-Sample/README.md

 > For more info on Cocoapods setup see the Office 365 SDK for iOS [wiki](https://github.com/OfficeDev/Office-365-SDK-for-iOS/wiki/Cocoapods-Setup) and [their site](http://cocoapods.org).

-## Contributing
-You will need to sign a [Contributor License Agreement](https://cla.msopentech.com/) before submitting your pull request.
-To complete the Contributor License Agreement (CLA), you will need to submit a request via the form and then electronically sign the Contributor License Agreement when you receive the email containing the link to the document.
-This needs to only be done once for any Microsoft Open Technologies OSS project.

 ## License
-Copyright (c) Microsoft Open Technologies, Inc. All rights reserved.
+Copyright (c) Microsoft, Inc. All rights reserved.
 Licensed under the Apache License, Version 2.0.